opengeospatial/HY_Features/section_7.md

 The catchment realization concept implies a hydrologic complex in that, if a catchment realization exists, they are in the same hydrologic complex as the catchment they realize.
 In this way, any feature realization of a logical catchment has the same hydrologic determination as the realized catchment.
 If the realized catchment is connected with other catchments via its outfall, possible feature realizations are also connected.

-![Figure 29: Catchment realization and its specializations (UML class diagram)](figs/fig29.png) Figure 29: Catchment realization: [/req/hy_hydrofeature/hydrocomplex/catchmentrealisation] (/req/hy_hydrofeature/hydrocomplex/catchmentrealisation), and its specialization (UML class diagram)
+![Figure 29: Catchment realization and its specializations (UML class diagram)](figs/fig29.png) Figure 29: Catchment realization and its specialization (UML class diagram, [/req/hy_hydrofeature/hydrocomplex/catchmentrealisation] (/req/hy_hydrofeature/hydrocomplex/catchmentrealisation) )

 The catchment realization feature types defined in this standard refer to objects on the land surface for the purpose of surface water hydrology.
 In other contexts, other types of catchment realization may exist.
 Catchment realizations that do not conform to those defined in this standard, for instance realizations in 3 or 4 dimensional perspectives, may use the general HY\_CatchmentRealisation type.